Cirkit Designer Logo

 • Connect the GND pin of the module to the GND pin on the Arduino.

-• Connect the IN/CTRL pin of the module to digital pin 9 on the Arduino.
+• Connect the IN pin of the module to digital pin 9 on the Arduino.

-// This code demonstrates how to turn the motor on and off and control its intensity
+// This code demonstrates how to control the vibration motor module

-#define MOTOR_PIN 9 // Define the pin connected to the IN/CTRL pin of the motor module
+#define MOTOR_PIN 9 // Define the pin connected to the IN pin of the module

 void setup() {